espinoco/AlarmOn/README.md

 # Contribute

-Feel free to contribute, trying to achieve above objectives.
+Feel free to contribute, trying to achieve above objectives or TODOS.

 # License